Summer 2017 Registration

-Registration for Winter/Spring 2017 Circles will be open January 8–24, 2017.
-Detailed information and the sign up form is available HERE on our Circles website.
+Registration for Summer 2017 Circles will be open May 7–22, 2017.
+Detailed information and the sign up form will be available HERE on our Circles website beginning in early May.

 Enrich Your Spiritual Life in a Circle